hmillerbakewell/studious-octo-invention/Plan.md

 It does many of the things I want, but I don't know if it will do all of them.
 Certainly most of the things I intend to investigate could be built on top of nltk.

+We will use the word "bigram" to mean not just 2-grams but also 1-grams.
+In all cases it will be useful to know not only the connections but the total number of potential connections.

 #### Method

 We loop through each sentence, and keep track of each occurence of a 1-gram or 2-gram.